Renuka-0403/Image_Generator/README.md

       Generated Image
 ```

-The model gradually transforms the internal representation into an image that corresponds to the user's text description.
+The diffusion pipeline processes the text prompt and generates an image corresponding to the description.

 ---